Who doesn’t want to try and save money? We’ve broken down the ultimate list of easy-to-follow tips, tricks and tactics.

-If you have a property which is lying empty, you could be making money from it by renting it out to long-term tenants, or holidaymakers.
+If you have a property that is lying empty, you could be making money from it by renting it out to long-term tenants, for example.
 It’s best to get financial advice to weigh up the pros and cons before going ahead.

 72. Recycle old mobiles